reyestech/Splunk-Ransomware/README.md

 # **INTRO TO THE RANSOMWARE☠️**
 ## Your Assignment (Objectives)
-The main goal of this lab is to confirm ransomware activity, trace how it entered the environment, and document the attacker’s path.
+The primary objective of this lab is to confirm ransomware activity, trace its entry into the environment, and document the attacker’s path.
 As the SOC analyst, you must identify the infected host, understand the infection vector, and collect supporting evidence for containment and remediation.
 By following each step, you will gain experience with Splunk queries, correlation, and building repeatable workflows for incident response.
 1. **Artifact Confirmation**: Confirm Cerber encryption activity on the host `we8105desk` (visual/audio indicators + file impact).
 2. **Attack Path Analysis**: Trace infection chain - USB lure → Word macro → payload → encryption → lateral spread.
 3. **Attribution of Findings**: Identify attacker infrastructure (IPs, filenames, hashes, domains) to tie activity to Cerber ransomware.